Daniel O'Brien (comedian): Other work

 O'Brien continues to work on other projects.
 In 2012, he revealed an upcoming book entitled How To Fight Presidents, which was purchased by Crown Publishing Group (Random House).
-This followed such articles as "The 5 Most Badass presidents of All-Time" and "How to Fight Andrew Jackson: The Deadliest President Ever" The book was published March 18, 2014, full title How to Fight Presidents: Defending Yourself Against the Badasses Who Ran This Country and was illustrated by Winston Rowntree.
+This followed such articles as "The 5 Most Badass Presidents of All Time" and "How to Fight Andrew Jackson: The Deadliest President Ever" The book was published March 18, 2014, full title How to Fight Presidents: Defending Yourself Against the Badasses Who Ran This Country and was illustrated by Winston Rowntree.
 The book, in addition to analyzing the strengths and weaknesses of every dead president through Reagan, includes a brief summary of their life and term as president and goes into some detail, much of it speculative, concerning the genitals of said presidents.
 O'Brien uses a conversational tone and breaks the fourth wall repeatedly by referencing himself directly and by praising himself and the book in the third person.

 He was also a writer and editor on Cracked's The New York Times bestselling book You Might Be a Zombie and Other Bad News.
-He was also featured on the History Channel's Your Bleeped Up Brain.
+He was also featured on the History Channel's Your Bleeped Up Brain and in the music video for "The OCDance!" by Rachel Bloom.

 In August 2018 O'Brien announced he was hired as a staff writer on the HBO show Last Week Tonight with John Oliver.

 In May 2019 O'Brien launched a free weekly podcast with friend and former Cracked coworker Soren Bowie, called Quick Question With Soren And Daniel, during which they discuss random topics by asking each other questions.